 The reports are reviewed and the results presented to the Office of the Police and Crime Commissioner, and any issues identified are then followed up.

-Custody visitors must be over 18 years of age and come from all sections of the community.
+Our custody visiting panel members must be over 18 years of age and come from all sections of the community.
 They must be independent of the criminal justice system to prevent possible conflicts of interest, and for the individual and to maintain the integrity of the scheme.

 If you have any further questions about the Independent Custody Visitor scheme, please email your query to: Liane.Edwards@essex.pnn.police.uk or call 01245 291605.